bigomics/omicsplayground-doc/modules/mod1_dataview.rst

 Users can find more information about the module by clicking the ``Info`` button on the left side .
 The panel contains the main settings for the analysis.
 The analysis can be started by selecting a gene of interest from the ``Search gene`` settings.
-Under the *Options*, users can filter and select samples in the ``Filter samples`` settings, or collapse the samples by predetermined groups in the ``Group by`` settings.
-It is also possible to visualize the information on a raw count level, count per million (CPM), or logarithmic expression level (logCPM).
+Users can filter and select samples in the ``Filter samples`` settings, or collapse the samples by predetermined groups in the ``Group by`` settings.
+Under *Options*, it is possible to visualize the information on a raw count level or logarithmic expression level (logCPM).

 .. figure:: figures/psc2.0.png
     :align: center